lhbikos/ReCenterPsychStats/docs/05-tIndSample.md

 >An independent samples *t*-test was conducted to evaluate the hypothesis that there would be differences in course evaluation ratings of traditional pedagogy between academic departments (CPY, ORG).

 >We began by analyzing the data to see if it met the statistical assumptions for analysis with an independent samples *t*-test.
 One assumption is that the dependent variable be normally distributed within the both levels of the grouping variable.
 We evaluated skew and kurtosis using Kline's [-@kline_data_2016] guidelines  of the absolute values of 3 (skew) and 10 (kurtosis).
 Our results were well-within these boundary conditions.
 Specifically, the traditional pedagogy ratings for CPY were -0.763 and 0.156 for skew and kurtosis, respectively; they were -1.183 and 0.583 for ORG.
-The Shapiro-Wilk test of normality indicated that the dependent variable, traditional pedagogy, differed significantly from a normal distribution for both CPY students $(W = 0.918, p < 0.001)$ and ORG students$(W = 0.851, p < 0.001)$.
+The Shapiro-Wilk test of normality indicated that the dependent variable, traditional pedagogy, differed significantly from a normal distribution for both CPY students $(W = 0.918, p < 0.001)$ and ORG students $(W = 0.851, p < 0.001)$.
 Levene's test for homogeneity of variance indicated that we did not violate the assumption of homogeneity of variance $(F[1, 110] = 2.460, p = 0.120)$.
 That is to say, the variance in each of the departments is not statistically significantly different from each other.
 Because the independent samples *t*-test is relatively robust to violations of normality when samples sizes have at least 15 participants per cell [@green_using_2017] and there was no violation of the homogeneity of variance assumption we proceded with the Student's formulation of the *t*-test for independent samples.

 >The independent samples *t*-test was nonsignificant, $t(110) = 1.423, p = 0.158$, the effect size (d = 0.300) was small.
 The 95% confidence interval for the difference in means ranged from -0.102 to  0.619.
 Means and standard deviations are presented in Table 1; the results are illustrated in Figure 1.

 We can use the *apaTables* package to create a table of means and standard deviations.

 ```r
 apaTables::apa.1way.table(Dept, TradPed, IndT_df)